 \subsection{The randomised F-KPP equation and its linearisation}

 As already mentioned in the introduction, there is a fundamental link between branching Brownian motion and solutions to the homogeneous F-KPP equation.
-It is often attributed to McKean \cite{mckean1975KPP}, but can already be found in Skorohod \cite{Skorohod1964branching} and Ikeda, Nagasawa and Watanabe \cite{Ikeda1968branching}.
-Such a connection can also be extended to the setting of random branching rates, as we now detail.
-For this purpose, assume given an offspring distribution $(p_k)$ as in \eqref{ass:offspring_distribution}.
+It is often attributed to McKean \cite{mckean1975KPP}, but can already be found in Skorokhod \cite{Skorohod1964branching} and Ikeda, Nagasawa and Watanabe \cite{Ikeda1968branching}.
+Such a connection can also be extended to the setting of random branching rates, as we now describe.
+For this purpose, assume we are given an offspring distribution $(p_k)_{k\ge 1}$ as in \eqref{ass:offspring_distribution}.
 We then consider the random semilinear heat equation

 where the non-linearity $F: [0,1]\to [0,1]$ is given by